survivejs/react-book/manuscript/04_webpack_and_react.md

 T> We'll be using certain Stage 1 (proposal) features later on in this book.
 Especially Stage 0 features are subject to change so that's why it's a good idea to be a little careful with them.
 Babel comes with Stage 2 (draft) enabled by default.
 You can find more information at [Babel documentation](https://babeljs.io/docs/usage/experimental/).

+T> Another way to deal with Babel configuration would be to define a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file in the project root.
+It would contain default settings used by Babel.
+It's the same idea as for ESLint and many other tools.

 Webpack traverses `['', '.webpack.js', '.web.js', '.js']` files by default.
 This will get problematic with our `import Note from './Note';` statement.
 In order to make it find JSX, we'll need to add another piece of configuration like this:

 **webpack.config.js**